-- a) Specific PI/PR idea - b) Method of communication - c) Type of media to be used - d) Essence of the message - e) Whether and how any of the 4 case study questions apply to or expand your groups ideas - 5) In many communities very few people even know a Rotary club exists.
-How can our clubs change this awareness? - 6) Is it more effective to design projects and activities with PR in mind from the beginning? - 7) How can club members be part of the PR strategy? - 8) What can you do today to improve the PR/PI/PUB of your Rotary club main community project or activity?
-What would a simple communication idea look like?
+- a) Specific PI/PR idea

+- b) Method of communication

+- c) Type of media to be used

+- d) Essence of the message

+- e) Whether and how any of the 4 case study questions apply to or expand your groups ideas

+- 5) Rotary International has a lot of extensive resources for use by Rotarians.
+What do you find when visiting the Learning Center?
+What can you gain from E-learning?